SophieSjoberg/ca-prepcourse-3/the_web/sinatra_first_steps.md

 What are these gems and what do they do?
 Can you see why we have included them?
 Write a short description with an explanation of each gem and add it to this small projects README.

 2. What can you say about the minimum requirements of a HTML-5 page?
 What needs to be there and why?

+3. When we speak about `assets`, what do we mean?